COSC3020/divide-and-conquer-sum-Mgoodno1/README.md

 The recurrenc is T(n) = 3T(n/3) + O(n), this is because T(n) represents
 runnng time for an input of size n.
 3T(n/3) represents the recursive calls on the three subarrays of size n/3, and O(n) represents the work being done at each level.
-Specifically the work at each level involves adding the results of the sums from the three subarrays, which takes linear time.
+Specifically the work at each level involves combining the results of the sums from the three subarrays, which takes linear time due to processing all n elements.
 We are not summing all the elements of the array at each level, rather we are merging the sumes of the three subarrays.
 This is why the work at each level is O(n), reflecting the merging process for the entire array.
 The total work performed is proportional to n as it requires linear work.
 By expanding the recurrence, we can observe that the depth of recursion is proportional to log3 (n).
 This is